dzapataHDI/nomemory/Introducing-MockUnits.md

 ### The `list` method

 Let's say we want to re-use the same generator but this generate `List<Boolean>` values, while keeping the same constraints.
-The List implementation we want to use is `LinkedList`.
+The List implementation we want to use is `LinkedList`, and it's size is `100`.

 All we need to is to make use of the `list` method of the `RandUnit<T>` interface: